VishShaji/Stock-Market-Anomaly-Analysis/README.md

 ### Anomaly Detection Results

    ![Correlation Close Price](https://github.com/VishShaji/Stock-Market-Anomaly-Detection/blob/main/media/corr_close.png)

    ![Correlation Volume](https://github.com/VishShaji/Stock-Market-Anomaly-Detection/blob/main/media/corr_volume.png)

 ### Risk Assessment Metrics

    ![Risk Rating](https://github.com/VishShaji/Stock-Market-Anomaly-Detection/blob/main/media/risk_score.png)

+- **AAPL**: Has a risk rating of approximately 1.
+It indicates that Apple is the most risky among these stocks, with the most frequent and largest anomalies detected.
+- **GOOG**: With a risk rating of around 0.402, GOOG appears to be less risky compared to AAPL but still moderately risky.
+It indicates fewer or less significant anomalies in its trading data.
+- **MSFT**: The NaN value suggests that it did not have detectable anomalies in the period analyzed.
+- **NFLX**: The NaN value suggests that it did not have detectable anomalies in the period analyzed.
+- **TSLA**: Shows a risk rating of 0.00, indicating the least risk among the stocks listed.
+It suggests that Tesla had the fewest and smallest anomalies in its price and volume data.

 Based on the findings, it is recommended that investors: